mletkin/numerobis/README.md

 ### GenerateBuilder
 Used on product classes.
 This is the most important annotation.
-Only classes annotated with ```@GenerateBuilder``` will be processed.
+Only for classes annotated with `@GenerateBuilder` builder classes will be generated.
 ### GenerateAccessors
 Used on product classes.
 For every field in the product class an accessor will be generated.
 Accessors have the same name as the field.
 ### GenerateMutator
 Mutator generation is the default.
 This annotation is a means to specify a custom name for the mutator.
+### GenrateListMutator and GenerateAdder
+Used on list fields.
+Ignored on fields that do not extend `List` Mutator methods (and adder mutators respectively) are generated for the field.
+The variants may be configured through annotation parameters.
 ### Ignore
 Used on product fields.
-Field annotated with ```@Ignore``` are ignored by the generator, no mutators are generated.
+Fields annotated with `@Ignore` are ignored by the generator, no mutators and no accessors are generated.
 ### Mutable and Immutable
 Used on product classes.
-Overrides the default setting for "product classes are immutable/mutable by default".
+Overrides the builder setting for "product classes are immutable/mutable by default" in the pom.